o01qw/Liar-s-Bar-Markov-Bayes-engine/README.md

   of implausibility.

 - **Posterior P(truth | claim) = 0.3607**
-  After combining the two stories (truthful-but-feasible vs bluff), we estimate a 36.07% chance the claim is true and 63.93% chance it’s a bluff.
+  After combining the two stories (truthful-but-feasible vs bluff), I estimate a 36.07% chance the claim is true and 63.93% chance it’s a bluff.

 - **EV(call) = -0.0820**